tekknolagi/isdt/lecture-notes/1-cli.md

 Hello world!
 vm-hw03{thebb01}1018:
 ```
 Note that Bash prints a line after each command with a history expansion, prior
 to the command's output, showing what was actually run.
 This is for clarity and
 also happens with `!!`.

-[^ps1]: If the prompt on your local system doesn't have a history event number,
-    you can add one by changing the `$PS1` shell variable.
-See the PROMPTING
-    section of `man bash` for details.

 ### Variables in the shell
 We now change focus from shell features that help you run simple commands at an